TedHusted/awake/awake.md/awake.md

 ***

-“We’re keeping the code.”
+“We’re keeping the code,” announces Elena as she wheels toward the kitchen.

-“Nice!” approves Tessa.
+“Nice!” approves Tessa, turning on her chair at the counter.
 “Ally has definitely improved.
 Adrian had us run a full regression test suite.
 Then QA went all-hands on exploratory testing too.
 The automated tests came back all green, and people won’t shut up about the hands-on experience.”

+Elena brings her chair up to counter height and rolls in next to Tessa.

 “I visited Brent at the hospital today.
 He’s still in the coma.
 I felt like someone should be there while Toby is flying in.”